Splode/jekyll-vue-template/README.md

 ## Overview

+> NOTE ⚠ This branch is deprecated and no longer maintained.

 jekyll-vue-template is an opinionated, but minimal boilerplate for creating statically generated sites with Jekyll and Vue.js.
 It supports Vue single file components and webpack optimizations including code-splitting and cache-control.

 ## Installation